What Is Umbrella Insurance?

 How Much Does It Cost?

 Umbrella insurance is one of the best values in insurance.
-A $1 million policy typically costs $150–$300 per year.
+A $1 million policy typically costs $150–$300 per year in estimated national averages.
 Each additional $1 million adds roughly $50–$75 per year.
 For the protection it provides, it's remarkably affordable.